LOCATION & MAPS:

 These roads are generally single carriageway roadways.
 They are sealed and are of a good standard.

 They function as primary links between regions not served by "A" roads.
+In metropolitan areas of Melbourne they are secondary arterial roads.
 They also include the highly significant tourist routes of the Great Ocean Road, Murray Valley Highway and the Great Alpine Road.

 - B12 - Mallee Highway